neimarsilveira/gfemgl-gli/README.md

 simulation1.py, simulation2.py and simulation3.py are examples of how the coupler can be used.

-Finally, 'Model files' folder contains the models used for the validation of the code.
+Finally, 'Examples' folder contains the models used for the validation of the code.